infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### knn_params: `dict[str, str]`, *Optional*

 A dictionary representing additional KNN or ANN search parameters.
-Currently only `"ef"` is supported.

 - `"ef"`: `str`, Recommended value: one to ten times the value of `topn`.
   - For example, if you set `topn` to `10`, you can set `"ef"` to `"50"`.
   - If you set `"ef"` too high, search performance may worsen.
   - If you do not set `"ef"` or set it to a value lower than `topn`, the search uses the `topn` value as the value for `"ef"`.
+- `"threshold"`: `str`, *Optional* A threshold value for the search.
+  - For example, if you use the `"cosine"` distance metric and set `"threshold"` to `"0.5"`, the search will return only those rows with a cosine similarity greater than `0.5`.
+- `"nprobe"`: `str`, *Optional* The number of cells to search for the IVF index.
+The default value is `"1"`.

 ### Returns